Prof Martin Knight

 Primary Cilia Structure and Function

 A particular focus of my research involves the role of primary cilia in mechanobiology.
-These fascinating cellular structures have been largely ignored, but have recently been shown to be involved in mechanosignalling although the mechanisms are not yet clear.
+These fascinating cellular structures have been largely ignored, but have now been shown to be involved in mechanosignalling although the mechanisms are not yet clear.
 Furthermore mechanical forces regulate the expression of cilia which in turn modulates other signalling pathways.
-My group are examining the relationship between cilia structure and function and how this is influenced by stem cell differentiation, disease, ageing and physicochemical stimuli.
+My group are examining the relationship between cilia structure and function and how this is influenced by disease, ageing and physico-chemical stimuli.

-Our group published the first paper showing that primary cilia are required for cartilage mechanotransduction and upregulation of proteoglycan synthesis (Wann et al. 2012a).
+Our group published the first paper showing that primary cilia are required for cartilage mechanotransduction (Wann et al. 2012a).
 We have also shown, for the first time, that primary cilia are involved in inflammatory signalling in response to cytokines such as interleukin-1 (Wann et al. 2012b; 2013; 2014).
-Further studies have shown how regulation of cilia length controls hedgehog signalling (Thompson et al. 2014; 2015; Prodromou et al. 2012), wnt signalling (McMurray et al. 2014), and growth factor signalling (Dalbay et al. 2015).
-Through understanding these fundamental behaviours and the effect of physicochemical stimuli we hope to have future impact in the development of ciliotherapies for treatment of disease and injury.
+Further studies have reported how regulation of cilia length controls hedgehog signalling (Thompson et al. 2014; 2015; Prodromou et al. 2012), wnt signalling (McMurray et al. 2014), and growth factor signalling (Dalbay et al. 2015).
+Through understanding these fundamental behaviours and the effect of physico-chemical stimuli we hope to have future impact in the development of ciliotherapies for treatment of disease and injury.

-With collaborators at UCL, Leeds and Sheffield, I have set up the UK cilia network bringing together researchers with a common interest in cilia: www.cilianetwork.org.uk.
+With collaborators across the UK, I set up the UK cilia network bringing together researchers with a common interest in cilia: www.cilianetwork.org.uk.
 Please contact me if you are interested in joining the UK cilia network.

 Cell and Tissue Biomechanics and Mechanobiology